rtgfd157/PackageAnalyzer/README.md

 # Package Analyzer Project:

-The project will search for package in npmjs and will insert to DB.
+The project will search for package in npmjs and will insert  to DB, and could be searach by 1)ElasticSearch 2)DB-postgres 3)api- https://registry.npmjs.org/{package_name}/latest  .
 Each package will show also his dependency.

 Stack: Docker - Postgres -  Celery - Django  - React - Flower - ElasticSearch